kallisti5/rivian-service-guide/README.md

 Rivian offers their Service Manual to 3rd party shops for a standard shop fee.

-**Unfortunately Rivian does *NOT* offer DIY / consumer oriented Service Manuals or Diagnostic tooling which likely may violate several US states "Right to Repair" laws.**
+**Unfortunately Rivian does *NOT* offer DIY / consumer-focused Service Manuals or Diagnostic tooling (which even GM provides) which likely may violate several US states "Right to Repair" laws.**

+> Using Texas as an example, HB 2963 requires:
+>
+> "manufacturers provide spare parts, manuals, and required tools for products sold or
+> used in Texas", effective Sept, 1, 2026

 ### Rivian Annual Subscription Rates per User: